Province 6 of the Episcopal Church

 Province 6 (VI), also called the Province of the Northwest, is one of nine ecclesiastical provinces making up the Episcopal Church in the United States of America.
 It is composed of eight dioceses, one for each of the eight states of Colorado, Iowa, Minnesota, Montana, Nebraska, North Dakota, South Dakota, and Wyoming.
 (The boundaries of some dioceses are slightly different from the corresponding states, however.)
 Bishop Brian Prior of the Diocese of Minnesota serves as President and Lelanda Lee of the Diocese of Colorado serves as Vice President.

+Statistically, the province reported 82,794 members in 2015 and 62,602 members in 2023; no membership statistics were reported in 2024 national parochial reports.
+Plate and pledge income for the 461 filing congregations of the province in 2024 was $62,414,035.
+Average Sunday attendance (ASA) was 17,772 persons.